cyberbotics/webots/docs/guide/webots-cloud.md

 * **Benchmark**: A benchmark is a simulation scenario which proposes a challenge involving a single participant.
 A robot has to address a problem and its behavior is evaluated against a performance metrics.
 This performance metrics is a scalar value which allows to compare the performance of different participant against the same challenge.
-Several examples of benchmarks are provided on the [robotbenchmark](https://robotbenchmark.net) website.
+Several examples of benchmarks are provided on the [robotbenchmark](https://robotbenchmark.net) website

-Other types of simulations, like contests will be added later.
+Please note that for now, there are no fundamental differences between **benchmarks** and **demos** but we are working on implementing metrics into benchmarks as soon as possible.
+Other types of simulations, like contests will also be added in the future.

 #### Dockerfile